Breathing with Tara: creating spaces for dissolving anxiety & fear into contemplation

 There have been several requests to install Jungle Tara at different places across the world, so that she can radiate her wisdom, compassion, and healing energy to benefit people beyond those at a remote site in Perú.
 Figuring out a way to make Jungle Tara portable whilst preserving her essential beauty and qualities is an artistic & technical challenge.
 The idea is to construct Jungle Tara from thousands of hand-painted laser cut pieces of aluminum, which can be magnetically affixed within a wooden stand.
 Rear projected backlights will shine through the joins of the individual mosaic pieces, enabling her to glow with the subtle light of the moon, honoring the celestial origin of her Sanksrit name, which means ‘star’.

-At his Casa Tara art studio in Santiago de Compostela, David has been experimenting with initial prototypes of this magnetically mounted mosaic using Tara’s crown chakra geometries (253 pieces total!), as shown in the timelapse below.
+The video below shows initial experiments carried out at the Casa Tara art studio in Santiago de Compostela, developing initial prototypes of this magnetically mounted mosaic using the crown chakra geometries (253 pieces total), as shown in the timelapse below.

 Interested to get involved?

-Given the quantity of work, David has an open call to host artistic residences for those who might be interested in getting involved.
+For those interested in helping these Taras emerge, David is open to the idea of hosting artistic residencies.
 Prior art-making experience is beneficial, but not essential, so long as there is a willingness to learn.
 As a contemplative artwork, the Tara-making process shares similarities with a long-form meditation practice.
 The most important qualities are being present, attentive to detail, careful, and dedicated to the process of creating a piece charged with sacred energy in order to benefit beings in all dimensions, seen and unseen.

-The work is taking place across two venues: the Casa Tara art studio in Santiago de Compostela, and the Jungle Tara art studio in northern Portugal near D’Alijo yoga & retreat center (one hour east of Porto).
+This work is taking place across two venues: the Casa Tara art studio in Santiago de Compostela, and the Jungle Tara art studio in northern Portugal near D’Alijo yoga & retreat center (one hour east of Porto).
 Both venues have available facilities for hosting artistic residents.
-Funding is available to support travel to/from the studio spaces, and also to pay a work stipend.
-Depending on interest, there may also be opportunities to assist with Tara’s international tour over the next several months.
+Funding and support are available depending on need.
 If you’re interested, get in touch with Dr. David Glowacki.